Charlie Blackmon Preview, Player Props: Rockies vs. Orioles

 Charlie Blackmon At The Plate

-- Blackmon has 15 doubles, four triples, seven home runs and 26 walks while batting .280.
+- Blackmon is hitting .285 with 15 doubles, four triples, seven home runs and 27 walks.

-- In 10.8% of his games this year, he has gone deep, and 2.5% of his trips to the plate.
+- He has gone deep in 10.6% of his games this season, and 2.5% of his plate appearances.

-- He has scored a run in 34 games this year, with multiple runs nine times.
+- He has scored in 35 of 66 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.